hugoassisj/geneticAlgorithm-NeuralNetwork/README.md

  * Note: The amount the velocity that is reduced or increased is not fixed; it depends on the angle the pole is pointing.
 This is because the center of gravity of the pole increases the amount of energy needed to move the cart underneath it

-Reward:
-    Reward is 1 for every step taken, including the termination step

-Starting State:
-    All observations are assigned a uniform random value in [-0.05..0.05]

-Episode Termination: